Generalized Bohr compactification and model-theoretic connected components: Strong amenability and amenability under NIP

 Let us discuss now the topology on the space of measures ${\cal M}(S_G(M))$.
 A regular probability measure on $S_{G}(M)$ is the ``same thing'' as a finitely additive probability measure on the Boolean algebra $B_{G}(M)$ of clopens (i.e. a Keisler measure on $G$ over $M$).
 The collection of such finitely additive measures on $B_{G}(M)$ is a closed subset of $[0,1]^{B_{G}(M)}$ equipped with the product topology, yielding the structure of a compact Hausdorff space on ${\cal M}(S_{G}(M))$.
 On the other hand, ${\cal M}(S_{G}(M))$ can be identified (Riesz representation theorem) with a compact convex subset of the dual space to the space of continuous functions from $S_{G}(M)$ to $\R$ equipped with the weak $*$-topology.
-One can check that the two topologies coincide. \\
+One can check that the two topologies coincide.

-Proposition \ref{definability of the flow of measures} essentially follows immediately from Theorem 2.7 of \cite{ChPiSi} where definability of measures is deduced from definability of types, in the NIP environment.
-We give some details of this, mainly recalling definitions and facts, as there could be some delicate points.\\
+We will deduce below Proposition \ref{definability of the flow of measures} from Theorem 2.7 of \cite{ChPiSi} which proves definability of measures assuming definability of types, in the NIP environment.

 As in the case of groups (see Section \ref{Definable and externally definable context}), there are on the face of it two definitions of a definable map from a definable set to a compact space; the first, in a saturated environment, and the second in a not necessarily saturated environment.
 The definitions are set up to be compatible and we repeat the explanation.

 Recall that $M$ denotes an arbitrary model, and $\C$ a monster model.
 For any set $X$ definable in $M$, by $X^*$ we denote its interpretation in $\C$.

 \begin{definition} Let $X$ by any set definable in $M$, and let $C$ be a compact Hausdorff space.\\ (i) A map $f:X^*\to C$ is said to be definable over $M$ if the premiage of any closed subset of $C$ is type-definable over $M$.
-(So this precisely means that $f$ is induced by a continuous map $\bar f: S_{X}(M) \to C$.)
+(So this precisely means that $f$ is induced by a continuous map $\bar f: S_{X}(M) \to C$.)\\ (ii) A map $f:X\to C$ is said to be definable if for any two closed disjoint subsets $C_{1}, C_{2}$ of $C$, $f^{-1}[C_{1}]$ and $f^{-1}[C_{2}]$ are separated by a definable (with parameters from $M$ of course) subset of $X$. \end{definition}